 - Some people insist you must cut a sprout at an angle in order for it to root.
 This isn't true.
 You can cut the sprout either straight or at an angle and still have a good root system grow from the cut.

-- Leave a one two inch nub on the shaft; this will encourage new leaves to grow from the cut area.
+- Leave a one to two inch nub on the shaft; this will encourage new leaves to grow from the cut area.

 - Trimming also helps your bamboo grow back fuller than it was before you trimmed it.